kagiko/vaultwarden-wiki/Backing-up-your-vault.md

 ## Overview

-bitwarden_rs data should be backed up regularly, preferably via an automated process (e.g., cron job).
+vaultwarden data should be backed up regularly, preferably via an automated process (e.g., cron job).
 Ideally, at least one copy should be stored remotely (e.g., cloud storage or a different computer).
 Avoid relying on filesystem or VM snapshots as a backup method, as these are more complex operations where more things can go wrong, and recovery in such cases can be difficult or impossible for the typical user.
 Adding an extra layer of encryption on your backups would generally be a good idea (especially if your backup also includes config data like your [[admin token|Enabling-admin-page]]), but you might choose to skip this step if you're confident that your master password (and those of your other users, if any) is strong.

 ## Backing up data

-By default, bitwarden_rs stores all of its data under a directory called `data` (in the same directory as the `bitwarden_rs` executable).
+By default, vaultwarden stores all of its data under a directory called `data` (in the same directory as the `vaultwarden` executable).
 This location can be changed by setting the [[DATA_FOLDER|Changing-persistent-data-location]] environment variable.
-If you run bitwarden_rs with SQLite (this is the most common setup), then the SQL database is just a file in the data folder.
+If you run vaultwarden with SQLite (this is the most common setup), then the SQL database is just a file in the data folder.
 If you run with MySQL or PostgreSQL, you will have to dump that data separately -- this is beyond the scope of this article, but a web search will turn up many other tutorials that cover this topic.

-When running with the default SQLite backend, the bitwarden_rs `data` directory has this structure:
+When running with the default SQLite backend, the vaultwarden `data` directory has this structure:

 ```
 data